 - Ranked as a world leader for corporate sustainability for eight consecutive years by the Dow Jones Sustainability Index

 - Classified as a World Leader For Corporate Action On Climate Change, CDP Climate A List, for the sixth consecutive year

 - HPE’s diversity and inclusion efforts were acknowledged with 100% ratings by the Human Rights Equality Index and the U.S. Business Leadership Network Disability Equality Index

-- For the second consecutive year, HPE named one of the World’s Most Ethical Companies by Ethisphere on its 2019 list recognizing companies recognized for advancing corporate citizenship, transparency and standards of integrity
+- For the second consecutive year, HPE named one of the World’s Most Ethical Companies by Ethisphere on its 2020 list recognizing companies recognized for advancing corporate citizenship, transparency and standards of integrity

 - HPE earned an AA on MSCI’s ESG Rating Report which provides Environmental, Social and Governance (ESG) ratings of companies to investors, positioning the company as a “leader” for management of environmental, social, and governance risks and opportunities

 o To take a fuller look at HPE’s corporate social responsibility awards, click here.